atSistemas/react-base/README.md

 ## Getting Started

-To get you started, let's see what you need after cloning the repository and install the dependencies:
+To get you started, you need to meet the prerequisites, and then follow the installation instructions.

 ### Prerequisites

 React-Base makes use a number of NodeJS tools to initialize and test React-Base.
 You must have node.js and its package manager (npm) installed.
-You can get it from [nodejs.org][node].
+You can get it from [nodejs.org](node).

 ### Installing